VictoriaZQY/EM-Merge/README.md

 ├── full_dataset/ # Please download and unzip full datasets into this directory │   └── sampled_examples # Our saved sampled candidates
 ├── benchmark/
-│   ├── evaluation/ # the evaluation code of LILAC
+│   ├── evaluation/ # the evaluation code
-│   └── logparser/ # the implementation code of LILAC
+│   └── logparser/ # the implementation code
 ├── result/
 │   └── ...... # contains the saved evaluation files
 ├── sampling/ # the implementation of candidate sampling algorithms